MSLNZ/msl-loadlib/docs/interprocess_communication.rst

 each value will be of type :class:`str` at the constructor of the :class:`~msl.loadlib.server32.Server32` subclass.
 You must convert each value to the appropriate data type.
-This ``**kwargs`` variable is the only variable that the data type is not preserved for the client-server protocol (see, the `"Dummy" example <tutorials_dummy.html>`_ that shows that data types are preserved between client-server method calls).
+This ``**kwargs`` variable is the only variable that the data type is not preserved for the client-server protocol (see, the `"Echo" example <tutorials_echo.html>`_ that shows that data types are preserved between client-server method calls).

 **MyClient** is a subclass of :class:`~msl.loadlib.client64.Client64` which sends a request to